A bill to establish a renewable electricity standard, and for other purposes.

 The bill’s titles are written by its sponsor.

 Length: 25 pages

-This bill was introduced on October 29, 2013, in a previous session of Congress, but was not enacted.
+This bill was introduced on October 29, 2013, in a previous session of Congress, but it did not receive a vote.

 Oct 29, 2013